centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

   </dependencies>
 ```

-... and also include the above xml part of the `Using Maven standalone` chapter.

 Now `mvn install` will produce that package version and will make it available within your project.

 ### Usage Examples